Greece to Germany By Air freight, Container ship or Road

 Thessaloniki Macedonia International Airport to Stuttgart Airport

-The quickest way to get from Greece to Germany by ship will take about 13 days 23h and departs from Piraeus (GRPIR) and arrives into Hamburg (DEHAM).
-There are vessels departing 2-4 times a week on this route.
+The quickest way to get from Greece to Germany by ship will take about 18 days 4h and departs from Piraeus (GRPIR) and arrives into Hamburg (DEHAM).
+There are vessels departing every 1-2 days on this route.
 COSCO is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 It is also possible to transport goods by road from Greece to Germany.
 The total distance is around 2,167 km and will usually takes around 21h 10m by road.
 Note: This time estimate is based on typical traffic conditions and does not take into consideration delays or congestion.